-Variations of this concept with less diversity and overhead would be used to describe more regular data arrangements, such as files with records of fixed-length and uniform layout, or Overview of FD:OCA Constituents rectangular matrices with fields of identical format.
+Variations of this concept with less diversity and overhead would be used to describe more regular data arrangements, such as files with records of fixed-length and uniform layout, or rectangular matrices with fields of identical format.

 Those objects that are actually single fields with no array-like substructure would be treated as trivial arrays with just one element.